-New options such as Accelerators, InPrivate Browsing and Web Slices are discussed in Part 1 Internet Explorer 8.
+New options such as Accelerators, InPrivate Browsing and Web Slices are discussed in Part 1.

-Once you have completed reading through this article you will be in a position to take a closer look at how to update some of the common options to suit your own needs.
+After reading through this article are in position to take a closer look at how to update some of the common options to suit your own needs.

 Part 3 is found on the Internet Explorer Updates page.

-Part 6 will show you how to Reinstall Internet Explorer.
+Part 6 shows you how to Reinstall Internet Explorer.
 Sometimes all the fancy fixes just won't work.
 Time for a reinstall!

-Listed below is a link to each feature that is discussed.
+Listed below is a link to each feature discussed.
 This gives you the option to either read through the whole page, or hop to the feature of interest.

-Step 4 gives you the opportunity to share with everyone how you make use of the features that come with IE8.
-This is your opportunity to write your own page.
+Step 5 gives you the opportunity to share with everyone how you make use of the features that come with IE. This is your opportunity to write your own page.

-SmartScreen automatically blocks access to sites that have been reported to Microsoft as unsafe.
+SmartScreen automatically blocks access to sites that are reported to Microsoft as unsafe.
 It is turned on by default, so you are protected from the start of your browsing session.

-If you find yourself trying to access a reported site, the following message will appear:
+If you find yourself trying to access a reported site, the following message appears.

 Do Not Disregard And Continue!
-You would be opening yourself up to attack.
+You are opening yourself up to attack.
 There are some dodgy people out there who use very cleaver ways to attack your computer and steal your money.

 An example of what is known as a social engineering attack is phishing (pronounced 'fishing').